 Over 100,000 children and youth currently live in Surrey, and the numbers continue to grow.
 These young people come from richly diverse families and their energy and exuberance contributes to making Surrey a vibrant and socially sustainable community.
 Children and youth are one big part of social planning in Surrey - this is why we're committed to making the City a great place for children and youth to live, learn and play.

 Children explore their creativity, imagination, physical development and coordination in a variety of children's programs with the City of Surrey.
-Activities include: MYzone, JUMPzone and Pro-D Day Camp.
+Activities include: MYzone, art and sports programs.

 City of Surrey - Friends of the Forest

 Surrey Youth Stewardship Squad (SYSS) is a platform for youth to take action on environmental issues.
 We restore and enhance our urban forest, advocate for our environment at community events, and grow a community of young leaders who care for nature.